Click here to sign in with or

 Type 2 diabetes is a complex metabolic disease characterized mainly by an excessive amount of glucose in the blood due to the body’s inability to produce insulin or to use it in the wrong way.
 In situations of intracellular organelle stress such as the ones caused by this and other diseases, the cells secrete stress-sensitive cytokines such as GDF15, which activate mechanisms to counteract processes like inflammation or insulin resistance.

-Recent studies have shown that these beneficial effects on the metabolism are produced through the activation of the GFRAL receptor in the brain: once it is activated, the intake is reduced and, as a result, there is , which would reduce the obesity and would improve associated diseases such as type 2 diabetes.
+Recent studies have shown that these beneficial effects on the metabolism are produced through the activation of the GFRAL receptor in the brain: once it is activated, the intake is reduced and, as a result, there is weight loss, which would reduce the obesity and would improve associated diseases such as type 2 diabetes.
 However, new evidence gathered in this review show that GDF15 can have effects mediated by other peripheral receptors that contribute to improve metabolic diseases.

 “To date, it was thought that the GDF15 effects were mediated exclusively by this GFRAL central receptor with an expression restricted to the neurons in the postrema area and the nucleus of the solitary tract, areas of the brain that are involved in the control of hunger and regulation of body weight,” notes the researcher.